Quillen (co)homology of divided power algebras over an operad: Good triples of operads and comparison maps in Quillen (co)homology

-If we consider the good triple $(\Com, \As, \Lie)$ then by \cref{thm:good} we recover in characteristic zero a well known result \cite{CartanE56}*{\S XIII, Theorem~5.1}.
+\begin{ex} If we consider the good triple $(\Com, \As, \Lie)$, then by Theorem~\ref{thm:good} we recover in characteristic zero a well known result \cite{CartanE56}*{\S XIII, Theorem~5.1}.
 In particular, let $L$ be a Lie algebra over $\F$ and $M$ a $U(L)$-bimodule.
-By \cref{thm:good} we have the following isomorphism
+By Theorem~\ref{thm:good} we have the following isomorphism

 where ${}_{L}M$ is $M$ viewed as a left Lie $L$-module via the action $l\cdot m:=lm-ml$ for all $l\in L$ and $m\in M$.
 Moreover, Quillen cohomology for the category of associative algebras is shifted Hochschild cohomology of associative algebras and Quillen cohomology of Lie algebras is shifted Chevalley--Eilenberg cohomology of Lie algebras (see \cite{Barr96}).
-In other words we have
+In other words, we have

-In \cite{Loday01} J.-L.~Loday defined the notion of dendriform algebra which dichotomizes the notion of associative algebra.